 (1.25 - 1.5 hour) Chapter

-Meeting with the chapter issuing the challenge that the changes required of the organization cannot be the responsibility of the leadership team only – specific behaviors, standards and strategies are discussed and chapter members are provided the opportunity to contribute to the plan for change.
+The meeting with the chapter issues the challenge of “change required of the organization cannot be the responsibility of the leadership team only” – specific behaviors, standards, and strategies are discussed and chapter members are provided the opportunity to contribute to the plan for change.
 Once again, students participate heavily in this discussion in order to create buy-in, however, the focus is on the desired outcomes as developed in the earlier leadership conversation should this happen prior to the all-membership meeting.

 (40 minutes) New Member Class